heydetoni/steam-equity-website/README.md

 npm run build
 ```

-This will bundle and minify files into the `build` directory.
+This will bundle and minify files into the `public` directory.